 Amazon Kindle keywords are one of the most powerful book marketing tools

 Amazon is, in fact, a big retail search engine, so when potential book buyers start looking for a new book to read, they very often begin by searching.
+Amazon searches are based on Amazon keywords.

 Where do you start with Amazon Kindle keywords?